-Overall native ground cover showed a strong decline at all locations in Spring 2022 however this was countered by a degree of recovery at all sites in Autumn 2023.
+Overall native ground cover showed a strong decline at all locations in Spring 2023.
+This may be due to the late start of spring rains.
+However, this was countered by a degree of recovery at all sites in Autumn 2024.
 It is interesting to note that site six continues to have a reduction in overall native groundcover where the other onsite locations are relatively stable, this appears to indicate that current onsite management of grasslands is meeting the requirements of the license.